Kimberly Williams-Paisley

-Kimberly Payne Williams-Paisley (née Williams; born September 14, 1971) is an American actress known for her co-starring roles on According to Jim and Nashville, as well as her breakthrough performance in Father of the Bride (1991), for which she was nominated for several awards, and its sequel, Father of the Bride Part II (1995).
+Kimberly Williams-Paisley (née Williams, born September 14, 1971) is an American actress known for her starring role in The 10th Kingdom, and roles on According to Jim and Nashville, as well as her breakthrough in Father of the Bride (1991), for which she was nominated for several teen awards, and its sequel, Father of the Bride Part II (1995).

-Throughout her acting career, she has guest-starred on TV shows including Tales from the Crypt, George Lopez and Less Than Perfect.
+Throughout her career, she has guest starred on shows including Tales from the Crypt, George Lopez and Less than Perfect.
 She is also known for her roles in made-for-TV movies, including Safe House, The Christmas Shoes, and Lucky 7, and also her role as Laura Parker in Shade, a short film that she also wrote and directed.
 Williams is married to country musician Brad Paisley, with whom she has two sons; actress Ashley Williams is her sister.

 Early life

 Williams-Paisley was born in Rye, New York, the daughter of Linda Barbara (née Payne), a fund-raiser, and Gurney Williams III, a health and science writer.
 She has a sister, Ashley, also an actress, and a brother, Jay.
 Williams has been in show business since the age of 13.
 In 1989 she directed the Rye High School Musical Revue.
 She left Northwestern University during her sophomore year to appear in the 1991 film version of Father of the Bride but returned to complete her degree in drama.
 While there, she was a sister of the Alpha Phi sorority.